Dongguan: Demographics

 Dongguan had an estimated 6,949,800 inhabitants at the end of 2008, among whom 1,748,700 were local residents and 5,201,100 permanent migrants from other parts of the country.
 At the 2010 Census the population had expanded to 8,220,237.
 The number reached 10.5 million by 2020.

+According to the Seventh National Census in 2020, the city's permanent population was 10,466,625.
+Compared with 8,220,237 people in the Sixth National Census in 2010, the city's permanent population increased by 2,246,388 people, an increase of 27.33%, with an average annual growth rate of 2.45%.

-Dongguan is the hometown for many overseas Chinese, the family origin of over 700,000 people in Hong Kong, Taiwan and Macau and over 200,000 Chinese nationals living abroad.
+In addition, Dongguan is the hometown for many overseas Chinese.

 Administration

 Dongguan is a prefecture-level city of the Guangdong province.
 An uncommon administrative feature is that it has no county-level division, but the municipal government does group the 32 township-level divisions into six district areas.
 The city government directly administers four Subdistricts and 28 towns:

 Transport

 Air

-Dongguan is served by Guangzhou Baiyun International Airport, Shenzhen Bao’an International Airport, but primarily by Hong Kong International Airport; ticketed passengers to HKIA can take ferries from the Humen Ferry Terminal in Humen to the HKIA Skypier.
+Dongguan is served by Guangzhou Baiyun International Airport, Shenzhen Bao'an International Airport, but primarily by Hong Kong International Airport; ticketed passengers to HKIA can take ferries from the Humen Ferry Terminal in Humen to the HKIA Skypier.
 There are also coach bus services connecting Dongguan with HKIA.